ivbrajkovic/js-chronicles/SOLID in TypeScript/The Enchantment of Simplicity: Mastering the Single Responsibility Principle in TypeScript.md

 2. **Change Comes from Responsibility**: If a class has one reason to change, updates become simpler and safer.
 Need to tweak how tasks are saved?
 Modify the part of the code responsible for file operations—without risking task management or network logic.
 3. **Clear Boundaries Empower Collaboration**: With distinct responsibilities, teams can work on different parts of the system without stepping on each other’s toes.
 Code is easier to test, debug, and extend when boundaries are respected.

-### Applying SRP to the TaskManager

-Let’s revisit the overburdened **TaskManager**.
-Its responsibilities fall into three clear areas:
-- Managing the tasks themselves.
-- Saving tasks to a file.
-- Sending tasks to a server.

-By the wisdom of SRP, these should be separate classes, each handling one responsibility.
-Here’s how we’ll begin:

-1. Create a `TaskManager` class that focuses solely on task management.
-2. Introduce a `TaskFileSaver` class to handle saving tasks to a file.
-3. Build a `TaskServerSync` class to manage server communication.

 ---

 <a id="refactor"></a>
-## 🔨 Breaking the Spell: Refactoring with SRP
+## ⛏️ Breaking the Spell: Refactoring with SRP

 Armed with the wisdom of the Single Responsibility Principle (SRP), we return to the tangled mess of the **TaskManager** class.
 Our mission: to free it from its burdens and restore balance to our code.
-This is the part of the journey where theory transforms into action. 🛠️
+This is the part of the journey where theory transforms into action.

 Let’s begin by carefully separating the responsibilities of the **TaskManager** into focused, well-defined classes.